Support our sponsor: Godfather's Pizza 4628 Brandt Pike Huber Heights (937)233-9900

 Final Games will consist of two halves of equal length.

 Overtime periods are 2x5 minutes per period.
-Players will exchange sides after first 5 minutes without going to the sidelines to completion.
-The Directors reserve the right to adjust game length for conditions beyond their control.
+Players are allowed a 2 minute halftime.
+The Tournament Committee reserves the right to adjust game length for conditions beyond their control.
 See Weather/Reschedule section below.

-- It is the intent of the adidas Warrior Fall Classic to provide a three person referee system for all tournament matches (except for u08 & u09 & u10 playing 7v7), however, if deemed necessary, matches may be conducted with club linesmen at the discretion of the Directors.
+- It is the intent of the adidas Warrior Fall Classic to provide a three person referee system for all tournament matches (except for u-08 & u-09 & u-10 playing 7v7), however, if deemed necessary, matches may be conducted with club linesmen at the discretion of the Tournament Committee.

 BLOOD: A player who is either bleeding or has blood on her/his uniform shall be required to be removed from the field and allowed to return only when in the opinion of the referee the bleeding has stopped and blood removed from the uniform.